leobrod44/Natural_Selection/README.md

 # Natural Selection Simulator with Genetic Algorithms and Neural Networks

 ## Summary
 Procedurally generated biomes, creatures, and neural networks for real-time decision-making.
-Use of genetic algorithms and Neural Networks to evolve behavior and by gaging environment adaptation through selective reproduction.
+Genetic algorithms and neural networks are used to evolve behavior and gauge environment adaptation through selective reproduction.

 ## Example